kelveden/ring-jwt/README.md

 the token will be sought from the bearer token given in the `Authorization` header (i.e. an `Authorization` HTTP header of the form "Bearer TOKEN")
 * `:reject-missing-token?` (optional): A flag indicating whether a request missing a JWT token will be rejected with a `401` response.
 Default is `true`.
 If set to `false` a missing token will cause _authentication to be skipped_ - and so it is then the responsibility of your service code to determine whether incoming requests missing a token should be rejected or not.
+* `:ignore-paths` (optional): set of paths for which the JWT middleware should be ignored.
+For requests including a `:uri` that matches one of the configured paths, the JWT middleware will be skipped.

 ### Configuring the cryptographic algorithms
 Depending upon the cryptographic algorithm, a different map of options will be required.
 Note that, at the point your